TimO96/RE-CEM/deviations_from_the_paper.md

 - Converted Tensorflow/Keras implementation to Pytorch, hereby altering the session graph to Pytorch
 - Instead of max between -kappa and the loss do the max between 0 and loss+kappa
 - Constant upper and lower bound not mentioned in the paper?
-- Instead of projection on binary values, they apply a mask for the continuous values of the MNIST images
+- Projection is applied differently as mentioned in the paper, but should work without binarizing the data